BSE Holidays 2025

 The Bombay Stock Exchange (BSE) stands as one of the oldest and most prominent stock exchanges in India, tracing its origins back to the mid-19th century.
 With its headquarters located in Mumbai, the BSE has garnered global recognition for its robust infrastructure, transparent trading mechanisms, and diverse array of listed companies.

-Trading holidays for 2024 – Equity segment, equity derivative segment and SLB segment
+BSE Holidays for 2025 – Equity segment, equity derivative segment and SLB segment

 Sr. No.